 Builder’s Risk Insurance Cost Estimate

-On average, builders risk insurance costs between 1% to 5% of the total project value.
 Working with an experienced agent can help you find the best policy at a competitive price.

 Insurance Your Builder Carries

 Many homeowners assume that their contractor’s insurance provides all the necessary coverage.
 However, this is rarely the case.
-A builder’s, or contractor’s, insurance policy typically covers their own liability and workers’ compensation—not damage to the property or materials.
+A builder’s, or contractor’s, insurance policy typically covers their own liability and workers’ compensation, not damage to the property or materials.

-Secure Builders Risk Insurance From An Expert
+Explore Builders Risk Insurance From A Local Agent

 Ready to get started?
 Contact us today for expert guidance and a personalized quote.

-FAQs For Builders Risk Insurance For Homeowners
+Commonly Asked Questions About Builders Risk Insurance For Homeowners

 No, builders risk insurance typically does not cover subcontractors.
 Subcontractors are expected to have their own liability and workers’ compensation insurance.
 However, builders risk insurance can cover materials and equipment provided by subcontractors, as long as they are part of the insured project.